KhjMeister/Ionic_laravel_Shop_/README.md

-# Ionic_Angular_laravel_Shop
+# Ionic_laravel_Shop

 # Summary

  This project is full stack
- In the back-end section, it is written with Laravel and MySQL And in the front part, it is written with Angular and Ionic.
+ In the back-end section, it is written with Laravel and MySQL And in the front part, it is written with Ionic.
 (The app is multilingual) To buy or order software
- 0905094668

  khaledjamal5946@gmail.com

 The code is not included due to the customer's request